modernice/goes/docs/guide/event-handlers.md

 If the component is specifically a reverse lookup or uniqueness index, start with [Lookups](/guide/lookups).

+And when the component must *drive* a process rather than observe it — dispatch commands, wait for future events, enforce deadlines, compensate partial progress — use a [workflow](/guide/workflows) instead: unlike an event handler, a workflow persists its state and pending effects durably and survives restarts.

 ## Minimal setup

 Create a handler from an event bus, register typed handlers with `event.HandleWith(...)`, then run it.